nreppb/Emerson-Agile-Software-Development-Technical-Assessment/README.md

 Features
 ----------

-I was given the task to create a web application where a user can search by city name, zip code, or geo location.
+I was given the task to create a web application where a user can search by city name, zip code, or geo location to find the current weather conditions of that city.
 I chose to have the user search by city name, so the user is able to search by city name or city name and the country code with a comma and a space after the city name.
 For search examples, please see below:

 Olivette

 or

 Olivette, USA

+The website can be accessed by going to https://nreppb.github.io/Emerson-Agile-Software-Development-Technical-Assessment/

 How I plan to improve the application
 ---------------------------------------------